-If Then The driver's safety belt is not The safety belt warning light buckled before the ignition illuminates and the warning chime switch is turned to the ON sounds 4-8 seconds. position The driver's safety belt is The safety belt warning light and buckled while the indicator warning chime turn off. light is illuminated and the warning chime is sounding The driver's safety belt is The indicator chime will remain off buckled before the ignition and the safety belt warning lamp will switch is turned to the ON illuminate for 4-8 seconds. position
+If Then The driver's safety belt is not The safety belt warning light buckled before the ignition switch illuminates and the warning chime is turned to the ON position sounds 4-8 seconds.
+The driver's safety belt is buckled The safety belt warning light and while the indicator light is warning chime turn off. illuminated and the warning chime is sounding The driver's safety belt is buckled The indicator chime will remain off before the ignition switch is turned and the safety belt warning lamp to the ON position will illuminate for 4-8 seconds.

-BeltMinder
+BeltMinder®

-The BeltMinder[®] feature is a supplemental warning to the safety belt warning function.
+The BeltMinder® feature is a supplemental warning to the safety belt warning function.
 This feature provides additional reminders to the driver that the driver's safety belt is unbuckled by intermittently sounding a chime and illuminating the safety belt warning lamp in the instrument cluster.

-If Then

-The driver's safety belt is not buckled approximately 5 The BeltMinder® feature is activated - the safety belt warning light

-seconds after the safety belt illuminates and the warning chime

-warning light has turned off sounds for 6 seconds every 30 seconds, repeating for approximately

-5 minutes or until safety belt is

-buckled.

-The driver's safety belt is The BeltMinder® feature will not

-buckled while the safety belt activate.

-indicator light is illuminated

-and the safety belt warning

-chime is sounding

-The driver's safety belt is The BeltMinder® feature will not

-buckled before the ignition activate.

-switch is turned to the ON

-position
+If Then The driver's safety belt is not The BeltMinder® feature is buckled approximately 5 seconds activated - the safety belt warning after the safety belt warning light light illuminates and the warning has turned off chime sounds for 6 seconds every 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
+The driver's safety belt is buckled The BeltMinder® feature will not while the safety belt indicator light activate. is illuminated and the safety belt warning chime is sounding The driver's safety belt is buckled The BeltMinder® feature will not before the ignition switch is turned activate. to the ON position